What is Family and Domestic Violence?

 What does financial abuse look like?

-Financial abuse can take many forms, and it can often be really difficult to spot.
-Every person’s situation is unique, but here are some of the most common forms of financial abuse.
+Financial abuse can take many forms, and it can often be difficult to spot.
+Every person’s situation is unique, but here’s some of the most common forms:

-• Using control of finances or debt to prevent a person leaving a relationship
+• Financial Dependence: Using control over finances or debt to obstruct a person from leaving a relationship.

-• Using the transaction description free-text field in electronic transfers to harass, intimidate or abuse a person
+• Harassment via Transactions: Using transaction descriptions in online transfers to intimidate or abuse someone emotionally.

-• Restricting or monitoring a person’s access to mobile phones and the internet
+• Monitoring Access: Restricting someone’s access to phones and the internet to control their communication and information.

-• Stealing, taking, or ‘borrowing’ a person’s money, debit or credit cards, possessions or property without their knowledge or consent
+• Theft of Assets: Taking someone’s money, debit or credit cards, or possessions without their knowledge or consent.

 What can happen when someone is financially abused?

-Financial abuse can be extremely emotional and traumatic.
-Victims might fear for their personal safety, the safety of their children and may feel ashamed or think they won’t be believed or supported.
+Financial abuse can be emotional and traumatic.
+Victims might fear for their safety, and the safety of their children, and may feel ashamed or think they won’t be believed or supported.

-Someone that has been financially abused may experience any number of the following:
+Someone who has been financially abused may experience:

 • Being left responsible for joint loans after a relationship breakdown